-Researchers from the School of Health and Human Sciences are conducting a research project titled "A preliminary investigation on the effects of intermittent exposure to hypoxia on glucose homeostasis" at P Block, Lismore campus of Southern Cross University.
-The members of the research team are Professor Shi Zhou, Dr Suzanne Broadbent, Associate Professor Allan Davie, Ms Yun Wang, and Mr Charl Neuhoff.
+Researchers from the School of Health and Human Sciences are conducting a research project titled "A preliminary investigation on the effects of intermittent exposure to hypoxia on glucose homeostasis".
+The members of the research team are Professor Shi Zhou at Lismore Campus and Dr Michael Climstein at Gold Coast Campus.

-There have been recent reports in the literature that intermittent exposure to hypoxia (ie. breathing air with oxygen levels lower than normal), with or without exercise, may have beneficial effects of lowing blood sugar in individuals with type 2 diabetes, as well as in weight control.
+There have been recent reports in the literature that intermittent exposure to hypoxia (ie. breathing air with oxygen levels lower than that at the sea level), with or without exercise, may have beneficial effects of lowing blood sugar in individuals with type 2 diabetes, as well as in weight control.
 The aim of this research is to conduct a preliminary study on whether intermittent exposure to hypoxia has an effect on blood sugar level in individuals with impaired fasting glucose.

 The research has two phases:

 - Phase One is to investigate the acute effect of hypoxia intervention.
 Participants will be given one hour intervention session per week, for four weeks.

 - Phase Two is to determine the effects of six weeks intervention with three one-hour sessions per week.